Change Management and Request Tracking

 TrapBetter exam reasoning

-"Emergency changes do not need documentation."They still need records and follow-up review.
+"Emergency changes need no documentation."They still need records and a follow-up review.

-"Approval alone makes a change safe."Planning, testing, communication, and rollback are also needed.
+"Approval alone makes a change safe."Planning, testing, communication, and rollback are also required.

-"Close the ticket as soon as commands are pasted."Validate service health and attach evidence before closure.
+"Close the ticket once commands are pasted."Validate service health and attach evidence first.

-"Change management only applies to outages."It applies to planned, standard, normal, and emergency work.
+"Change management only applies to outages."It governs standard, normal, and emergency work alike.

 Quick Drill

-1. Know who authorized a firewall change: request tracking and approval record.
+1. Know who authorized a firewall change: request tracking / approval record.

-2. Restore service if the new configuration fails: backout plan.
+2. Restore service if the new config fails: backout (rollback) plan.

-3. Limit planned disruption to a known time: maintenance window.
+3. Confine planned disruption to a set time: maintenance window.

-4. Confirm the change achieved the intended result: test and validation plan.
+4. Confirm the change achieved its intent: test/validation plan.

-5. Capture what should be improved next time: post-change review.
+5. Capture what to improve next time: post-change review.

 Test Your Knowledge

 A planned routing change could disconnect a remote office if it fails.
-Which item should be included before approval?
+Which item must be included before approval so the team can recover quickly?

 A